toktamk/research-dashboard/README.md

    * Uses FAISS + embeddings to retrieve relevant document context
    * Runs 3 QA models over context (DistilBERT, RoBERTa, BERT)
-   * LLM ranks and selects best answer
+   * LLM ranks and selects best answer using OpenAI or Hugging Face-hosted models
    * Displays all intermediate steps
 3. **Fallback**:

-   * Seamless use of local models if OpenAI is not available
+   * Progressive fallback from OpenAI to Hugging Face-hosted models, then to local GPT-2

 ---